 Laurel has presented her writing at the International Poetry Festival in Granada, Barry University, Montana Festival of the Book, Reading Queer Miami, and the University of British Columbia.

-Laurel received her B.A. at Lewis & Clark College, M.F.A. in poetry from the University of Montana, and her M.F.A in creative non-fiction from Florida International University.
+Laurel received her M.F.A. in poetry from the University of Montana, and her M.F.A in creative non-fiction from Florida International University.